When Should You Play Hard to Get?

-As the research indicates, playing hard to get is a useful strategy…under the right conditions.
-Put simply, playing hard to get works when your potential partner is already interested and when they think you are "likeable" and nice, but are not yet passionate about you.
-In that situation, being a little bit of a challenge can increase their perception of your value as a lover and motivate them to chase you more.
+As the research indicates, playing hard to get is a useful strategy… under the right conditions.
+Put simply, playing hard to get works when your potential partner is already interested and when they think you are "likable" and nice, but are not yet passionate about you.
+In that situation, being a little bit of a challenge may increase their perception of your value as a lover and motivate them to chase you more.
 When people are denied what they want (even a little), they tend to want it all the more!

 If the partner is not committed or invested in you, however, playing hard to get can backfire.
 In those instances, you are simply asking them to work harder for something they don't (yet) want.
 Therefore, it is better to be more agreeable, pleasant, and straightforward—increasing liking.
 That may give you time to build their commitment and interest in other ways, such as: